codeclown/helppo/README.md

 Helppo is a **CLI tool** to _instantly_ (`helppo-cli <connection_string>`) spin up a graphical in-browser CRUD interface from a database connection string.
 Currently supported databases are Postgres and MySQL.

 Helppo is also an **Express.js middleware**.
 In fact, the command-line interface is simply a wrapper around it.
-You can mount Helppo in your own Express-project.
+You can mount Helppo in your own NodeJS Express-project.

 See the documentation for each flavour: